j9t/little-books/manuscript/html-css-coding-guidelines.md

 : Ideally, a coding guideline comes with a tip on how to use it, to make following it easier.
 For example, “use configuration file _x_ for your editor to enforce indentation,” “include script _y_ to have your code validated,” or “covered by linter.”
 Although this is a very useful component of a well-written coding guideline, it is often overlooked (even in this booklet).

 Explanation
 : Although this is not always required, an explanation allows us to help our colleagues _understand_ what the context and purpose is, and facilitate improving or vetoing the rule in question.
-In a very authoritative setting, explanations may not be as welcome, but in a cooperative one, they are.
+In an authoritative setting, explanations may not be as welcome, but in a cooperative one, they are.
 As domain experts, we should be able to explain _why_ we do what we do, as with imposing guidelines.

 What else
 : Finally, a complete coding guideline should include an appropriate level of detail.
 I’d like to keep with the idea of the [ideal ID or class name](https://meiert.com/en/blog/best-practice-ids-and-classes/)—as long as necessary and as short as possible.
 Bearing this in mind, when working on a coding standard, it’s better to err on the side of adding enough detail so that the team can understand the guideline and its rationale.